Topological invariance of Liouville structures for taut foliations and Anosov flows: Liouville structures from foliations

 We call such a Liouville structure a/the \textbf{Liouville thickening} of the foliation $\mathcal{F}$.

-\begin{rem} More generally, if $\mathcal{F}$ is a hypertaut $C^0$-foliation, one can still use Construction~\ref{construction} to associate to it a collection of isotopy classes of Liouville structures $\mathscr{L}_\mathcal{F}$ that \emph{only} depends on the choice of contact approximations.
-However, if $\mathcal{F}$ is not admissible (for instance if it not even $C^1$), it can admit several nonisotopic contact approximations, so $\mathscr{L}_\mathcal{F}$ might not be reduced to a point.
+\begin{rem} More generally, if $\mathcal{F}$ is a hypertaut $C^0$-foliation (in the sense of~\cite{B16, KR17}), one can still use Construction~\ref{construction} to associate to it a collection of homotopy classes of Liouville structures $\mathscr{L}_\mathcal{F}$ that \emph{only} depends on the choice of contact approximations.
+However, if $\mathcal{F}$ is not $C^1$, it can admit several nonisotopic contact approximations, so $\mathscr{L}_\mathcal{F}$ might not be reduced to a point.
 On the other hand, all known nonequivalent contact approximations of foliations are distinguished by \emph{Giroux torsion}, and Liouville fillable contact structures are known to have vanishing Giroux torsion.
 Thus, it could still be possible that this construction yields a well-defined Liouville structure for hypertaut foliations of class $C^0$, although we refrain from positing this as a conjecture. \end{rem}

 We now turn to the main result of this section.
-We will consider several natural equivalence relations for hypertaut admissible foliations, and describe their effect on Liouville thickenings:
+We will consider several natural equivalence relations for hypertaut foliations, and describe their effect on Liouville thickenings: